 The tricky part, for many people, is the adjective “raw.”
 Surely, any plant-derived product is raw, right?
 Unfortunately, no.

-In order to convert rice or peas or hemp or soy into that convenient protein-rich powder that you through back before and after your workouts, the plant needs to go through a whole host of processes.
+In order to convert rice or peas or hemp or soy into that convenient protein-rich powder that you throw back before and after your workouts, the plant needs to go through a whole host of processes.

 Often, this involves heating or some other potent manipulation.
 A product that endured minimal intervention during this preparation is referred to as “raw” meaning that it is still as close to its natural state as possible.